S. R. Srinivasa Varadhan: Career

 Since 1963, he has worked at the Courant Institute of Mathematical Sciences at New York University, where he was at first a postdoctoral fellow (1963–66), strongly recommended by Monroe D Donsker.
 Here he met Daniel Stroock, who became a close colleague and co-author.
 In an article in the Notices of the American Mathematical Society, Stroock recalls these early years:

 Varadhan is currently a professor at the Courant Institute.
 He is known for his work with Daniel W Stroock on diffusion processes, and for his work on large deviations with Monroe D Donsker.
 He has chaired the Mathematical Sciences jury for the Infosys Prize from 2009 and was the chief guest in 2020.

+His son, Ashok Varadhan, is an executive at financial firm Goldman Sachs.

 Awards and honours

 Varadhan's awards and honours include the National Medal of Science (2010) from President Barack Obama, "the highest honour bestowed by the United States government on scientists, engineers and inventors".
 He also received the Birkhoff Prize (1994), the Margaret and Herman Sokol Award of the Faculty of Arts and Sciences, New York University (1995), and the Leroy P Steele Prize for Seminal Contribution to Research (1996) from the American Mathematical Society, awarded for his work with Daniel W Stroock on diffusion processes.
 He was awarded the Abel Prize in 2007 for his work on large deviations with Monroe D Donsker.
 In 2008, the Government of India awarded him the Padma Bhushan. and in 2023, he was awarded India's second highest civilian honor Padma Vibhushan.
 He also has two honorary degrees from Université Pierre et Marie Curie in Paris (2003) and from Indian Statistical Institute in Kolkata, India (2004).

 Varadhan is a member of the US National Academy of Sciences (1995), and the Norwegian Academy of Science and Letters (2009).
 He was elected to Fellow of the American Academy of Arts and Sciences (1988), the Third World Academy of Sciences (1988), the Institute of Mathematical Statistics (1991), the Royal Society (1998), the Indian Academy of Sciences (2004), the Society for Industrial and Applied Mathematics (2009), and the American Mathematical Society (2012).